nikolai6767/pallas-analysis/README.md

-# PALLAS
+# Pallas

-PALLAS provides an interface to write and read trace data.
+Pallas provides an interface to write and read trace data.

 ## Building